solidi/writing/23-do-great-at-working-remotely.md

 **Be intentional in communicating effectively.** The prominent benefit of remote working is the periods when one can be productive.
 In software, we enter deep work, and it's lovely.
 However, we must balance this with intentionality.
 Actively reaching out to others on the proper channels is essential.
 Whether it's for the team, a follow-up, or the role demands it, do it well.

 **Active follow-up in minutes, not hours.** The contract above goes both ways.
-For those that seek contact, be sure to answer incoming messages in a timely matter intentionally.
+For those that seek contact, be sure to answer incoming messages in a timely manner intentionally.
 If someone cannot actively engage, state this and a time for the query or chat.
 Swift acknowledgment is critical for all incoming team messages.

 **Take lunch.** It is essential to step away from the desk during lunchtime.
 Take the time to decompress.
 Go out and get fresh air, too.
 As a subtle side effect, lunches will be cheaper and healthier since groceries are at home.